Rainbow-Dreamer/SfPlayer/README.md

 Click on the playback bar or mouse drag to change the current playing position of the MIDI file.

-Turn the `Split Channels` button on to do special split channels operation when the MIDI file has all of the channels on a single track, this function works when you export the audio or play the MIDI file using music functions.

 ### Synth Settings

 This part is straightforward, for the control parameters like `MIDI CC` or `pitch bend`, when you select a new MIDI CC value or new channel number, the values will be updated as the current control value of the channel.